CUBRID/cubrid-manual/en/api/php.rst

     C:\Users\Administrator>cubrid --version
     cubrid <cubrid utilities> R2.1

-If you can not get the result like above, it is highly likely that your PHP and CUBRID installations went wrong.
+If you cannot get the result like above, it is highly likely that your PHP and CUBRID installations went wrong.
 Try to reinstall them and recheck again.
 If the path is not automatically specified even after you complete reinstallation, you can do it manually.

 #.
 Right-click [My Computer] and select [Properties].
 The [System Properties] dialog box will appear.
 #.
 Go to [Advanced] tab and click on [Environment Variables].